huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Configure the Data Collection Rule (DCR)

-A Data Collection Rule (DCR) was created and associated with the Windows 11 virtual machine.
+A Data Collection Rule (DCR) was created and assigned to the virtual machine to collect Windows Security Events.

-The DCR instructs the Azure Monitor Agent to collect Windows Security Events and continuously forward them to the Log Analytics Workspace without requiring manual intervention.

 <img src="assets/image 15.png" width="900">